cloudmesh-community/hid-sp18-709/project-markdown/project-background.md

 The main goal of DevOps is to eliminate the gap between the developers and IT operations team.
-Docker with DevOps get the developers and operations team to work together so that they both understand the challenges faced by each other, apply DevOps practices [@hackernoon].
+Docker with DevOps get the developers and operations team to work together so that they both understand the challenges faced by each other, apply DevOps practices [@www-hackernoon-docker].

 #### CI/CD